 Reporting Requirements

 Each subgrantee is required to submit a final report providing a detailed description of the funded project, participation statistics and demographics, sample marketing and program materials using the North Carolina Arts Council credit line and logo, and copies of their legislative letters.
 The Subgrant Report form can be downloaded from the North Carolina Arts Council website at www.ncarts.org.
-Final reports must be mailed or hand delivered to the Wilson Arts Center, 204 Nash Street S, Wilson, NC 27893 by June 18, 2025.
+Final reports must be filled out online at Wilson Arts Center, 204 Nash Street S, Wilson, NC 27893 by May 29, 2026.

 Questions and Assistance